Excel parser settings

 B C

 In some cases, the ID is a unique text.
-In those cases, it is advised to hash the text so that the resulting ID always contains valid characters.
-Use, for example, the following when the ID is composed of 2 columns, B and C, where C must be hashed:
+In those cases, we recommend that you hash the text so that the resulting ID always contains valid characters.
+Use, for example, the following when the ID is composed of 2 columns, B and C, and C must be hashed:

 B C hash